Project-READ-Literacy-Network/prln-website/content/tools-and-resources/practitioner-training-and-development/gsl-family-literacy/highlights/build-lasting-connections.md

   image = "marketing-icons-03.svg"
 +++

+- Opportunities to implement and practice strategies (included with Certification)
-- Connect with other peers and literacy experts
+- Connect with other peers and literacy experts (included with Certification)
 - Receive up-to-date information on family literacy and upcoming opportunities